Eugene Lyons: USSR

-Lyons' work for TASS led to his becoming the United Press (UP) correspondent in Moscow (1928–1934).
+Lyons' work for TASS led to his becoming the United Press (UP) correspondent in Moscow, where he lived from February 8, 1928, until January 30, 1934.
 Instead of reporting from the United States for the Soviet press, he would now write on Soviet events for an American audience.
 While Lyons never joined the CPUSA, he had close ties with it and was considered a fellow traveler.
 The UP thought that Lyons' political background and the close contacts it implied would give him and it an edge over its competition in delivering news from the Soviet Union.
 Lyons remained the UP's man in Moscow from 1928 to 1934, which gradually transformed him from a friend of the Soviet state and communism to a tireless and fierce critic of both.

 Lyons was initially supportive of the Soviet regime and found its repressive actions credible.
 He covered the 1928 Shakhty Trial of mining engineers, which is now regarded by historians as a precursor to the show trials of the late 1930s.
 Lyons saw that the trial was unfair and that the accused were denied an opportunity to fully defend themselves, but he still believed that they must have been guilty of something.

 UP's choice of Lyons paid dividends in 1930.
 On November 22, he was summoned to the Kremlin for a surprise interview with Joseph Stalin, a move to eliminate rumors circulating in the West about the Soviet leader's demise.
-Lyons thus became the first Western journalist to interview Stalin, and his report of the encounter represented a major "scoop."
-Lyons later recounted his meeting with the Soviet leader, a conversation that was conducted in Russian with the occasional help of a translator: One cannot live in the shadow of Stalin's legend without coming under its spell.
+Lyons thus became one of the first Western journalists to interview Stalin, and his report of the encounter represented a major "scoop."
+Lyons later recounted his meeting with the Soviet leader, a conversation that was conducted in Russian with the occasional help of a translator:

+One cannot live in the shadow of Stalin's legend without coming under its spell.
 My pulse, I am sure, was high.
 No sooner, however, had I stepped across the threshold than diffidence and nervousness fell away.
 Stalin met me at the door and shook hands, smiling.
 There was a certain shyness in his smile and the handshake was not perfunctory.
 He was remarkably unlike the scowling, self-important dictator of popular imagination.
 His every gesture was a rebuke to the thousand little bureaucrats who had inflicted their puny greatness upon me in these Russian years..